 This calendar style is used frequently in the project planning world.
 It's a great visual aid that provides an overview of different tasks and subtasks, how they'll overlap, and where they'll fall alongside other elements.

-If you know how to use a Gantt calendar, it's highly recommended for project scope as well.
+If you know how to use a Gantt calendar, it's highly recommended for defining scopes and creating project plans your team will totally enjoy.

 Milestones & wins

-Project management always involves some kind of team management.
+Project planning & management is generally a team endeavour, even though one person has to take the lead.
 No matter the size of your team, it's vital to identify milestones within your project process.
 You'll find that your team is always more motivated when each small goal is in sight, rather than when an end goal seems miles away.

 Once you've identified milestones and your team reaches them, be sure to celebrate.
 It's a team win and deserves to be acknowledged.

 The last core element in a project plan is the work that's been assigned and the people who are responsible for doing it.
-This element gives the project manager a good overview of their team as well as who's doing what.
+Work allocation gives the project manager a good overview of their team and a clear defintion of every one's role.

-This section will also act as a resource for the entire project team so they know who to turn to for what.
+This section of the project plan document will also act as a resource for the entire project team so they know who to turn to for what.

-We've discussed the core elements of a project plan, but you still might need a little more guidance to get started writing one.
-You're in luck, because we've outlined the steps you need to take to create a project plan that'll fulfil all your project needs.
+We've discussed the core elements of a project plan, but you still might need a little more guidance on how to create a project plan that'll impress your team members.
+You're in luck, because we've outlined the best guide to project planning in ten easy and concise steps.

 1. Introduce your project

-Now that you've introduced your project and started to get excited about it, you'll need to dive a bit further into what will make it successful.
-Begin putting together a project outline by connecting your project goals with your project milestones with your OKRs (objectives and key results).
+Simple project plans can turn into robust team guidance documents with the right outline as a foundation.
+Get started making a project outline by connecting your project goals with your project milestones with your OKRs (objectives and key results).
 Soon, you'll see the loose framework of your project begin to come together.

 3. Consider using a project planning template

 If this is your first time putting together a project plan (or you just want to save time in the process), think about using a project plan template for your project needs.
+It sets out the entire standard format of a project plan and all you have to do is supply the field content.
 We've got a great one you can use for free, and it'll make sure you don't forget any key elements or information in your documentation.

 4. Define project scope